trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 The last manipulation we should do with the data is to convert our datasets into [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) format.
 The `TFRecord` format is a format that TensorFlow is using for storing a sequence of binary records.

-First, let's create two folders: one is for the labels in `CSV` format and the other one is for the final dataset in `TFRecord` format.
+First, let's create two folders: one is for the labels in `CSV` format, and the other one is for the final dataset in `TFRecord` format.

 ```bash
 mkdir -p dataset/printed_links/labels/csv